 Each applicant may submit an application for more than one project, if applicable.

 1.5 Projects and Funds Available

-This RFA presents the projects described in Section 7 for the stated total dollar amount presently available through this RFA.
+This RFA presents the following number or projects for the stated total dollar amount presently available through this RFA: 5 for \$325,000.00.
+DDOE seeks applications for: